 Wallflowers are perennial wildflowers that grow as biennials in gardens.
 Wallflowers belong to the Erysimum genus in the cabbage family.

 Wallflowers have four-lobed petals that come in blue, purple, orange, red, or yellow.
 These colorful flowers are adaptable enough to grow through cracks in walls, hence the name.
-Some wallflowers also produce sweet scents.
+I find that some wallflowers also produce sweet scents.

 Wallflowers thrive in Zones 6 to 10 and need loose, sandy soils and full sun or partial shade.